 - Dark Action Girl: Dark!Kara who was originally a far more capable fighter than the actual Kara.

 - Darker and Edgier: She got over it.

 - Defeat Means Friendship: With Bizarrogirl

 - Emo Teen: Had shades of this early on in her career, though not without reason.
 If your planet was destroyed, you were marooned on an alien world, and the person you thought you were going to be protecting was suddenly much older and more experienced than you, you'd have issues too.

 - Enemy Without: Luthor exposes Kara to Black Kryptonite, causing a version of Dark!Kara to emerge from her body.
-It embodies all of her negative emotions and proceeds to go on a rampage.
+It embodies all of her negative emotions and proceeds to go on a rampage before being stopped.